pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-8/index.md

 ### 🌶️ Chili, our AI-based docs assistant

 Context-switching is sometimes called one of the big productivity killers.
 And yet, working with a command line interface will often make us want to open the project website or search the web in order to find out how something works.
-We recently added an AI-based search engine to our documentation site to make searching our site better.
-This AI assistant is powered by Mendable, a chat-based search tool.
+We recently added an AI-based search engine to our documentation site to make searching our site more convenient.
+This AI assistant is powered by Mendable.
 In this release, we bring the AI-based search engine to the CLI.
-You can now get answers to specific questions without leaving the terminal.
+You can now get answers to specific questions without leaving your terminal.

 Ask Chili a question by running: